mitchmac/ServerlessWP/readme.md

 ✅ We can create a helpful community.
 [Share your successes, knowledge, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions.

-## Setup (Vercel or Netlify)
+## Deploying ServerlessWP

 **This is currently an experimental project and shouldn't be used when considerable security or stability is required, yet**

 1. **Create a MySQL database** that can be accessed from Vercel or Netlify.
 The easiest way to do this is with [PlanetScale](https://planetscale.com/) which has a free tier to get started.
 When using PlanetScale, make sure your database's region matches the region that Vercel or Netlify will use.
 This is usually ```us-east-1```.
-2. **Deploy this repository to Vercel or Netlify.** One of the links above will get you started.
+2. **Deploy this repository to Vercel, Netlify, or AWS.** One of the links above will get you started.
 You'll just need a GitHub account.
+If deploying to AWS with the Serverless Framework for the first time, check the [Serverless Framework docs](https://www.serverless.com/framework/docs/getting-started) to get up to speed and run ```serverless deploy``` when ready.
 3. **Update the environment variables** for your project in Vercel or Netlify with the database credentials from PlanetScale or wherever you host the MySQL database.
 The WordPress config file ```wp-config.php``` uses these values to connect to the database.
 The environment variables are:
 - DATABASE
 - USERNAME